 Q. In one of your articles on the Nephilim you said, “The Hebrew phrase translated “sons of God” refers to beings who are direct creations of God.”
 I believe you when you say this, I just do not understand your process to get there.
 I checked Strongs H1121, H1129 & H251 and I would not have came to your conclusion unless I heard it from you as I did.
 I would like to study the Word of God as you do, with much prayer and reliance on the Holy Spirit of course.

-A. You can’t come to the conclusion that the phrase sons of God in Genesis 6 refers to beings who are direct creations of God (angels) from analyzing the words.
+A. You can’t come to the conclusion that the phrase “sons of God” in Genesis 6 refers to beings who are direct creations of God (angels) simply from analyzing the words.
 You come to that conclusion by analyzing the 5 times the phrase appears in the Old Testament.
 Three of those times ( Job 1:6, 2:1, 38:7) obviously refer to the angelic host.
 Since the very same Hebrew words are used in Genesis 6:2, 6:4 it makes sense to conclude that the same beings are being referenced.
+This is why in addition to reading the Bible literally, we have to consider the context in which each word or phrase appears.